john-cd/rust_howto/bk/drafts/language/trait_objects.md

 ```

 - You are implementing a plugin system where the types of plugins are not known at compile time.
-- You need to reduce compile times or binary size in situations where monomorphization (from generics) would lead to excessive code generation.
+- You need to reduce compile times or binary size.
+Compared to generic types, trait objects can lead to smaller compiled binary sizes, because specialized (monomorphized) code is not generated for each concrete type; the trait-handling code is reused.

 Consider alternatives (like generics or enums) when:

 - Performance is absolutely critical and the overhead of dynamic dispatch is unacceptable (profile first!).
+Dynamic dispatch incurs a small runtime overhead.
+As discussed above, there is an indirection when calling a method: first, the vtable pointer is dereferenced, then the method pointer within the vtable is dereferenced and called.
+This indirection can sometimes hinder compiler optimizations like inlining.

 - You have a _small, fixed_ set of types that can implement the behavior.
 An enum with methods might be simpler and offer static dispatch:

 ```rust,editable